Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Theoretical Results

+\item \textbf{Feedback-driven drift.} If $d_t\equiv 0$ but $\kappa_t^{(\mathcal M)}>0$, then $\mathbb E\,V_T(f,\pi)\lesssim (1/T)\sum_t \mathbb E[\kappa_t^{(\mathcal M)}]$.
+This captures purely policy-induced instability of the data-generating process and is conceptually aligned with feedback effects studied in adaptive data analysis, though the mechanism here is an evolving population law rather than a fixed database \citep{Dwork2015,russo2016,bassily2016}. \end{itemize}

-Formally, each of these regimes corresponds to a projection of the same geometric bound onto an axis of the drift vector $(d_t,\kappa_t^{(\mathcal M)})$.
-Setting one component to zero restricts the total Fisher path length $C_T = \sum_t(d_t + \alpha\,\kappa_t^{(\mathcal M)})$ to the remaining axis, and the resulting bound matches the appropriate classical theory.
-This makes the earlier frameworks limiting cases of a unified geometric analysis.
-See Appendix~\ref{app:prelim_proofs} for proofs.
+Formally, these regimes correspond to projections of the same geometric decomposition onto axes of the drift vector $(d_t,\kappa_t^{(\mathcal M)})$.
+Setting one component to zero restricts the intrinsic drift budget $C_T=\sum_t(d_t+\alpha\,\kappa_t^{(\mathcal M)})$ to the remaining axis and yields the corresponding specialization of the stability bound.

 Taken together, these results identify a geometric quantity that governs learning under drift.
-The reproducibility budget $C_T$ plays the role of an intrinsic resource.
-It upper--bounds the Fisher--Rao distance traversed by the coupled learner--environment system, determines the leading correction to classical $T^{-1/2}$ convergence, and yields a minimax--tight speed limit on trajectory--averaged generalization.
-The classical settings of i.i.d.\ data, exogenous shift, performative equilibrium, and adaptive analysis arise by nullifying components of $(d_t,\kappa_t^{(\mathcal M)})$, making them special cases of the same underlying geometric constraint.
+The intrinsic drift budget $C_T$ upper bounds the total Fisher--Rao motion of the coupled learner--environment system and controls drift-induced instability through the scaling $O(C_T/T)$, while sampling deviation retains the classical $O(T^{-1/2})$ rate.